leprof06/chef_orchestre_ia/README.md

 ```

 The script will perform a GitHub search for the term `python`, fetch the README contents from the first results and log the first line of each README.

+## Repository Structure

+The project is intentionally small.
+Important files and directories:

+- `agents/` – agent implementations
+  - `api_liaison_agent.py` interfaces with the GitHub API
+  - `code_agent.py` processes downloaded code
+  - `reuse_code_agent.py` searches and retrieves code snippets
+- `orchestrator.py` – entry point that coordinates the agents
+- `frontend/` – placeholder static interface
+- `requests.py` – minimal stand-in used by tests when `requests` is unavailable
+- `test/` – unit tests for the core functionality